imrafaelmerino/java-fun/docs/README.md

                 );
 ```

-As you can see the first function goes from String to Integer,and it can fail,
+As you can see the first function goes from String to Integer, and it can fail
-since there are a lot of strings that are not numbers.
+since there are a lot of strings that are not a number.
 And the second one goes
 from Integer to String and of course, it never fails (every number has a string
 representation)